Latin American Studies

-Jennifer Jolly, Associate Professor and Coordinator
+Jennifer Jolly, Associate Professor and Co-Coordinator (spring semester)

-Jonathan Ablard, Assistant Professor and Coordinator
+Jonathan Ablard, Associate Professor and Co-Coordinator (fall semester)

 Latin America is an extraordinarily diverse area, encompassing a wide variety of cultures, political units, economies, languages, and environments.
 The goals of the Latin American studies minor are to foster greater knowledge about Latin America and to explore the cultural contributions of that area to the global community.
 The minor aims to expand students' views concerning the multicultural nature of the peoples of Latin America and to emphasize the interactions between indigenous and introduced cultures in this region, both past and present.
 The Latin American studies minor will be useful to students envisioning careers in government, business, commerce, communication, or teaching.
 Students interested in pursuing graduate work in any field related to Latin America will also find such a minor to be important.